-As states begin to reopen from COVID-19 quarantine, whether prematurely or as part of a re-phasing plan, one thing’s for certain: Our relationship with food and dining has changed.
-But for many who have missed the familiarities of deliciously prepared food and eating in excess, mukbang videos and personalities on YouTube have provided a source of comfort and entertainment during times of uncertainty and anxiety.
-They’re also oddly relaxing for those who enjoy ASMR-esque eating noises.
-(Misophonia sufferers need not partake.)
+In the aftermath of a year of COVID-19 quarantine, one thing’s for certain: Our relationship with food and dining has changed.
+And for many who missed the familiarities of deliciously prepared food and eating in excess, mukbang videos and personalities on YouTube have provided a source of comfort and entertainment during times of uncertainty and anxiety.
+They’re also oddly relaxing for those who enjoy ASMR-esque eating noises (you know who you are).

 Mukbang, an amalgamation of two Korean words (muk-ja for “eating” and bang-song for “broadcast”) translates to “eating broadcast” and showcases participants as they binge on culinary delicacies, traditionally of Asian influence.
 From gigantic bowls of spicy noodles to rows of salmon sushi, mukbangers have tackled it all, perhaps no more famously than hyuneeEats, one of the most recognized and adored faces in this space.